masudad/Google/BlockExtensionBasedOnRiskScore.md

 ## Configuration
 Update the following fields in the script:
 - `SERVICE_ACCOUNT_FILE`: Path to your service account key JSON file.
 - `CUSTOMER_ID`: Your Google Workspace customer ID.
+Your Google Workspace customer ID.
+You can find the customer Id by navigating to the [Google Admin Console](https://admin.google.com/) > Account > Account Settings.
 - `CRX_RISK_THRESHOLD` and `SPIN_RISK_THRESHOLD`: The risk thresholds for Crxcavator and Spin.ai scores.
 - `ADMIN_USER_EMAIL`: The email address of an admin user in your Google Workspace.
 - `TARGET_OU_ID`: The OU ID where extensions will be blocked.